qlik-oss/core-grpc-postgres-connector/local-postgres.md

         port: 5432
 ```

-Next you need to add the [Qlik script](https://core.qlik.com/services/qix-engine/script_reference/introduction/) to read from the database:
+Next you need to add the [Qlik script](https://core.qlik.com/services/qix-engine/script_reference/introduction/) to read from the database.

+script.qvs:
 ```
 lib connect to 'postgres-grpc-connector';

 Airports:
 sql SELECT rowID,Airport,City,Country,IATACode,ICAOCode,Latitude,Longitude,Altitude,TimeZone,DST,TZ, clock_timestamp() FROM airports ORDER BY Airport;
 ```

+Let´s use our declarative files to generate the app.

+1. Run the command `corectl build` that will create the defined app, add our specified connector description (in the app), upload the defined script and do a reload.
+Finally corectl will save the app with the loaded data.
+2. To investigate the datamodel you can run `corectl catwalk` what will show the datamodel fetch from your QAE in a UI.